 - Hypertrophic cardiomyopathy – is a form of heart disease that causes their heart muscle to enlarge.

-They are happy to live with other cats and cat-friendly dogs, too, thanks to their sociable character.
+These cats are happy to live with other cats and cat-friendly dogs, too, thanks to their sociable character.
 However, it is still best to introduce pets gradually and in a controlled environment to guarantee that they learn to get along well together.